alphaxleonidas/IGN-Metadata-Injector/README.md

 # IGN Metadata Injector

 Injects IGN data into Steam and Epic's game page.
+Works on PC and Mobile (Firefox or extension-supporting Chromium)

 ## Features:
 - IGN score and user rating